کشف روندهای فعلی و شناسایی مسیرهای پژوهشی آینده در علوم اعصاب

 • Kamran Yazdanbakhsh 3

-1 Department of Knowledge and Information Science, Faculty of Social Sciences, Razi University, Kermanshah, Iran.
+1 Associate Professor, Department of Information Science and Knowledge, Razi University, Kermanshah, Iran.

-2 Associate Professor, Department of Knowledge and Information Science.
-Payame Noor University, Tehran, Iran.
+2 Associate Professor, Department of Information Science and Knowledge, Payam Noor University, Tehran, Iran

-3 Department of Psychology, Razi University, Kermanshah, Iran
+3 Associate Professor, Department of Psychology, Razi University, Kermanshah, Iran

 چکیده [English]

-Neuroscience, a field characterized by its vastness and thematic diversity, requires systematic efforts to map its conceptual structure and analyze evolving research trends.
-A lack of clarity in these areas risks misallocating resources and perpetuating redundant studies.
-This study addresses this gap by employing bibliometric methods to identify neuroscience's conceptual architecture, pinpoint emerging sub-domains, and evaluate critical dimensions within the Clarivate Analytics database.
-The primary objectives include delineating the intellectual landscape of neuroscience research and highlighting its interdisciplinary potential to guide future scientific inquiry.
+Purpose: Neuroscience, a field characterized by its vast scope and thematic diversity, requires systematic efforts to map its conceptual structure and analyze evolving research trends.
+A lack of clarity in these areas risks misallocation of resources and the perpetuation of redundant studies.
+This study addresses this gap by employing bibliometric methods to identify the conceptual architecture of neuroscience, pinpoint emerging subdomains, and evaluate critical dimensions within the Clarivate Analytics database.
+The primary objectives are to delineate the intellectual landscape of neuroscience research and highlight its interdisciplinary potential to guide future scientific inquiry.

 The search yielded 19,701 documents containing 69,740 author keywords, which were standardized to 27,529 unique terms after deduplication and normalization.
-Analytical tools like VOSviewer, UCINET, and BibExcel were employed for data processing.
-A symmetric matrix was generated in BibExcel, transformed into a correlation matrix, and filtered using a threshold of 38 to produce a 188×188 matrix (diagonal values set to zero).
-Cluster analysis via the K-means method in VOSviewer visualized the co-occurrence network, while UCINET supported network metrics.
+Analytical tools such as VOSviewer, UCINET, and BibExcel were employed for data processing.
+A symmetric matrix was generated in BibExcel, transformed into a correlation matrix, and filtered using a threshold of 38 to produce a 188 × 188 matrix (with diagonal values set to zero).
+Cluster analysis using the K-means method in VOSviewer visualized the co-occurrence network, while UCINET was used to calculate network metrics.

-Findings revealed a general growth trend in neuroscience publications, though a decline was observed in recent years.
+Findings: The findings revealed a general growth trend in neuroscience publications, although a decline was observed in recent years.
 Keyword analysis identified neuroscience, Alzheimer's disease, and neuropathology as the most frequent terms, with neuroscience serving as the field's conceptual anchor.
-Cluster analysis uncovered six thematic groups: Neurotransmitter (1), Cognitive disorders (2), Cognitive neuroscience (3), Neural connections (4), Neuromarketing (5), and Pain and neurodevelopmental disorders (6).
-Among these, Cognitive Disorders (2) demonstrated the highest centrality, reflecting their broad interdisciplinary influence and connectivity within the research network, while Pain and Neurodevelopmental disorders (6) exhibited the highest density, showing strong intra-cluster cohesion.
-Strategic diagram analysis positioned Cognitive disorders (2) and Cognitive neuroscience (3) as dominant, cohesive themes occupying the network's core because of their extensive linkages and centrality.
-In contrast, Neuromarketing (5) and Pain and neurodevelopmental disorders (6) occupied peripheral positions, representing specialized but less influential niches.
-Neural Connections (4) emerged as a rapidly evolving subfield, whereas Neurotransmitter (1) resided in the fourth quadrant, signaling the untapped potential for future development despite its current underrepresentation.
+Cluster analysis uncovered six thematic groups: Neurotransmitters (1), Cognitive Disorders (2), Cognitive Neuroscience (3), Neural Connections (4), Neuromarketing (5), and Pain and Neurodevelopmental Disorders (6).
+Among these, Cognitive Disorders (2) demonstrated the highest centrality, reflecting their broad interdisciplinary influence and connectivity within the research network, while Pain and Neurodevelopmental Disorders (6) exhibited the highest density, indicating strong intra-cluster cohesion.
+Strategic diagram analysis positioned Cognitive Disorders (2) and Cognitive Neuroscience (3) as dominant, cohesive themes occupying the network's core due to their extensive linkages and centrality.
+In contrast, Neuromarketing (5) and Pain and Neurodevelopmental Disorders (6) occupied peripheral positions, representing specialized but less influential niches.
+Neural Connections (4) emerged as a rapidly evolving subfield, whereas Neurotransmitters (1) resided in the fourth quadrant, signaling untapped potential for future development despite its current underrepresentation.

 کلیدواژهها [English]